bulgur-cloud/bulgur-cloud.github.io/README.md

-# Website
+# Bulgur Cloud Docs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+The Bulgur Cloud docs are built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+This is automatically published to https://bulgur-cloud.github.io/

 ### Installation

+Clone the repository, then use yarn to install the dependencies.

 ```
 $ yarn